fhirest/fhirest/developer-guide.md

 Running
 ---------------
-Although FhirEST is a library, for testing purposes it has a runnable application
+Although FHIRest is a library, for testing purposes it has a runnable application
 1. Create a database.
 See `etc/run-postgres.sh`
 2. Run
 ```